What Trauma Therapy in NYC Actually Looks Like: A Guide for People Who Don't Think They Have Trauma

 You might replay a conversation long after it’s over, picking apart what you said.
 You might feel a quiet drop in your chest after making a small mistake, like something important has just been confirmed about you.
 Even when things are going well, there can be a sense that it’s temporary, or that you’ve somehow fooled people into thinking you’re more capable or put-together than you really are.

-IFS vs. CBT For Anxiety: A Real World Look At How IFS Therapy NYC Can Complement Cognitive Behavioral Therapy
+IFS vs. CBT For Anxiety: A Real World Look At How IFS Therapy NYC Can Complement Cognitive-Behavioral Therapy

 You can know your thoughts are irrational and still feel completely hijacked by them.